MITCHELLNJESS/COP-4521-Secure-Parallel-and-Distributed-Computing-with-Python/README.md

 ### Prerequisites
-This course is an advanced course in programming.
-Students are expected to be competent with the programming material that is taught in COP4530 (Data Structures, Algorithms and Generic Programming).\\~\\
+- This course is an advanced course.
+Students are expected to be competent with the programming material that is taught in COP4530 (Data Structures, Algorithms and Generic Programming).
-All students taking COP 4521 are required to have previously taken and passed (with a C- or higher final grade) COP 4530  or an equivalent course.
+- All students taking COP 4521 are required to have previously taken and passed (with a C- or higher final grade) COP 4530  or an equivalent course.

 ### Schedule and Course Notes
 The schedule is tentative and will be adjusted along the way, the course materials will be added as the class proceeds.